 The readers of Biblical Archaeology Review are generally an adult, well-educated audience.
 Our subscribers are mostly college-educated professionals, many with graduate degrees.
 Users of the BAS website and Facebook page are more diverse, with audiences of all age groups from across the planet.
 The allure of Biblical and archaeological scholarship tends to attract a mature audience, yet our digital editions bring our best features into the hands of the enthusiastic new generation of Biblical Archaeology Society members.

-- ARCHAEOLOGICAL VIEWS: A different archaeologist or scholar writes on archaeological methods, theories or debates for each issue.
+- Archaeological Views: Archaeologists write a column on archaeological methods, theories or debates for each issue.

 BAR’s annual volunteer dig guide to archaeological excavations in the Middle East and the Classical world is the only resource of its kind.
 Each January/February edition, explore the upcoming summer’s dig opportunities while reading interpretive editorial content on a new excavation topic each year.